icerpc/icerpc-csharp/README.md

 ## Ice interop

-IceRPC for C# provides a high-level of interoperability with [Ice][zeroc-ice]: you can use IceRPC to write a new C# client for your Ice server, and you can call services hosted by an IceRPC server from an Ice client.
+IceRPC for C# provides a high-level of interoperability with [Ice][zeroc-ice].
+You can use IceRPC to write a new C# client for your Ice server, and you can call services hosted by an IceRPC server from an Ice client.
-See [IceRPC for Ice users][icerpc-for-ice-users] for more information.
+[IceRPC for Ice users][icerpc-for-ice-users] provides all the details.

 ## License